Chiranth7954/megaroster/README.md

 ## Bonus Credit

 * Create at most one global variable.
+* Fool around with Foundation and/or CSS to make it look nicer.

 ## Mega Bonus Credit

 * Add names to the top of the list instead of the bottom.
+* Add buttons to change the position of the student within the list.
+In other words, add “Move Up” and “Move Down” buttons.

 ## Super Mega Bonus Credit

 * Add a delete button to every list item that removes the name from the list when clicked.
+* Persist the student data using window.localStorage.

 ## Super Mega Bonus Credit Hyper Fighting